DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 #### Withdrawal method 2

 This is the backup method and should only be needed in case you lose some of your keys.
 But it's a good check to make sure our third key was works.
-You'll probably need the same version of Electrum running on your computer and in Tails.
+If you are doing this at a later date, remember that you'll probably need the same version of Electrum running on your computer as in Tails.

 In Electrum, go to send, enter an address to another wallet you control.
 Select the rest of the test amount you have left in the wallet, pick a fee and select “preview”: